lxy789123/knowledge-repo-java/README.md

 Next, the following  three subjects  is in my consider firstly .
 Every time a subject is finished, I will renew the plan in this markdown file.

-Three subjects is:
+Following three subjects is:

 ```
 JVM
+netty
 Spring and Spring-boot
-netty
 ```

 ---